 Feeling Tremors From The Earth

-Spanish artist Moon Ribas is not a hacker, and up until her college years, she had no interest in technology.
+Spanish artist Moon Ribas had no interest in technology up until her college years.
 While studying at Dartington College of Arts in the UK, a choreographer’s curiosity prompted her to experiment with wearables.
-By wearing a pair of kaleidoscopic glasses for three months, she could warp her perception of shapes and movement.
-Later came a glove which measured the speed of everything around her.
+At first, she donned a pair of kaleidoscopic spectacles to warp her perception of shape and movement.
+Then came a gauntlet-style glove that could measure the speed of everything around her.

 Ribas cofounded the Cyborg Foundation with the world’s first officially recognized cyborg, Neil Harbisson, in 2010.
 Now they’ve started a collective in London called Cyborg Nest and will start to sell cybernetic implants that will allow you to choose an additional sense.
 But you can leave your neon dreads and platforms at home, this cyborg movement is all about getting closer to nature.